oresat/oresat-software-docs/docs/primers/canopen.rst

 PDOs are producer / consumer type message.
 Any node can produce or consume PDO, if configured.

-There are two type of PDOs: TPDO (Transmit PDO) and RPDO (Recieve PDO).
+There are two type of PDOs: TPDO (Transmit PDO) and RPDO (Receive PDO).
 A node can produce data using TPDO and consume data using RPDO.

 All PDOs are 1 to 8-byte message of mapped data from/to the OD.